ahr-university/site/README.md

 #### Group Contribution:

-###### putting contributions in a table doesn't make much sense because each member has done a lot which cant be fitted i a table.
+###### putting contributions in a table doesn't make much sense because each member has done a lot which cant be fitted in a table.

 ##### Abubakar:
  - Pages: